rumca-js/SambaSimpleClient/README.md

 \\\\ip\_number\Share\_name

 ## Licensing
-In case of any fork the developer needs to provide information about the author: name and email.
+In case of any fork the developer needs to provide information about the author: name and email (Piotr Zieliński, rozbujnik@gmail.com).

 ## TODO
 * Help button